moelomda/Embedded-Linux/Embedded_Linux_Concepts/Kernel/Part1/readme.md

 - **Drivers are a subset of kernel modules** and are loaded as modules or built directly into the kernel.

-- They manage the communication between the operating system and specific hardware components (e.g., disk drives, network cards, graphics cards).
+- They manage the communication between the operating system and specific hardware components

 - Drivers expose standardized interfaces, allowing user-space programs and the kernel to interact with the associated hardware without needing to know the low-level details.